4 Mistakes Women Make in Divorce

 2. Insufficient Funds

 Many people underestimate the cost of divorce.
-You will need money to pay for legal fees, medical bills, additional living expenses and even therapists bills, and it is wise to make sure you have enough cash stockpiled to cover the costs of the process—and then some.
+You will need money to pay for legal fees, medical bills, additional living expenses and even therapists bills, and it is wise to make sure you have enough cash stockpiled to cover the costs of the process-and then some.
+Some individuals that may find themselves struggling will more than likely end up having to find financial aid and help with bills for various expenses.

 3. Inadequate Records